HEAD OF DEPARTMENT: MRS P AGER (Hons) (Middlesex), PGCE (Anglia)

 The English department at St Edmund’s is fortunate to have a team of highly experienced, well-qualified teachers able to inspire and motivate students at all levels.
 The study and appreciation of literature lies at the heart of our schemes of work, but media-based texts are also studied in order to cultivate a variety of English skills.
 We aim to instil in our students a love of literature and reading and to give them the facility to express themselves confidently, fluently and accurately, in both analytical and original writing.

 All students are taught the need for technical accuracy, attractive presentation and a clear exposition of an argument.
-Some with special needs like dyslexia receive additional, individual assistance in conjunction with the Teaching Assistants and the LDD department.
-Extracurricular events and activities such as visiting authors, specialist speakers, reading competitions, inter-house drama and theatre trips supplement and enhance the work in the classroom.
+Some with special needs such as dyslexia receive additional, individual assistance in conjunction with the Teaching Assistants and the LDD department.
+Extra curricular events and activities such as visiting authors, specialist speakers, reading competitions, inter-house drama and theatre trips supplement and enhance the work in the classroom.

 We believe that the study of English fosters a student’s personal, moral and intellectual development.
 Our aim is to produce sensitive, confident, cultured individuals who are able to discriminate effectively, identify key qualities and values then express their judgements cogently in both written form and orally.
 Above all we believe that English should be innovative and challenging; a subject that students look forward to and enjoy.